Linuxbrew/brew/docs/Manpage.md

     If `--warn-on-publish-failure` was passed, do not exit if there's a failure publishing bottles on Bintray.

+    If `--bintray-org=``bintray-org` is passed, publish at the given Bintray organisation.

+    If `--test-bot-user=``test-bot-user` is passed, pull the bottle block commit from the specified user on GitHub.

   * `release-notes` [`--markdown`] [`previous_tag`] [`end_ref`]:
     Output the merged pull requests on Homebrew/brew between two Git refs.